mtvarkovsky/goodjob/README.md

 # goodjob
-A job execution framework oriented for distributed transactions in micro-service-oriented architectures
+A job execution framework for distributed transactions in micro-service-oriented architectures.